andywuest/harbour-watchlist/README.md

 - Update Quotes
 - Add alarms to individual stocks
 - Two different data backend (Euroinvestor / Moscow Exchange)
+- Show charts for the securities in the watchlist for different periods of time
+- Show upcoming dividend payments for the securities in the watchlist

 ## Author